Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 Seams are a way to create separations, "islands", in UV maps.
 See the :ref:`UVTexturing section <editors-uv-image-index>` for more details.
-These commands set or unset this flag for selected edges.
+These operators set or unset this flag for selected edges.

 Mark Sharp and Clear Sharp